flare-labs-ltd/fasset-bots/docs/setup.md

    It will create an agent vault and output its address.
 Please save this address for future reference.

 3. To make the agent operational, you need to fund the vault with two types of collateral.
+You can ask for test CFLR tokens, and we will provide them during the beta period.

     3.1 The first one is USDC, which you can deposit using the command: